A sweet and savory honey walnut cream cheese spread that can be used on bagels, toast, or even crackers as an appetizer.

 - Then, once the walnuts are cool to the touch, add them to the food processor as well.

 - Last, pulse the mixture until the cream cheese spread is smooth and creamy.

 - Serve immediately on bagels with a side of nut free granola or on crackers, or store in your fridge (in a sealed container) for up to 2 weeks.

 Honey walnut cream cheese tips:

 - Our recipe is only slightly sweetened.
 We do not recommend adding more honey to the spread.
 Otherwise, it will thin it out and make it really gummy.

 - To sweeten the cream cheese, try using a teaspoon or two of powdered (or confectioner's) sugar.
 Do a taste test and add more if needed.

 - Be sure to cut the walnuts into small pieces before combining them with the rest of the ingredients in the food processor.
 You only want to mix the spread until it's smooth.

-- 1 Ounce Walnuts, halves or pieces
+- 1 ounce(s) walnuts, halves or pieces

-- 3 Tablespoons Honey
+- 3 Tbsp. honey

-- Pinch of sea salt
+- Pinch kosher salt

 - Use a spatula to transfer the mixture into a sealable container.
 Refrigerate until ready to use.
 Store in the refrigerator for up to 2 weeks.

 - Enjoy on bagels, toast, or crackers.